 General Fund.
 The General Fund is the general operating fund of the Town.
 The General Fund accounts for all financial resources, except those that are required to be accounted for in another fund.
 The primary revenue sources are ad valorem taxes, other taxes and licenses, permits and fees, and investment income.
-The primary expenditures are for general government, public safety, economic and physical development, and culture and recreation.
+The primary expenditures are for general government, public safety, culture and recreation, and debt service.